Aggravating Circumstances in Sentencing

-A previous record of the same type of offense is the most common aggravating factor.
-Other aggravating circumstances grow out of the way a crime was committed, as when an offender is particularly cruel to a victim.
-However, except for prior convictions, judges in jury trials may not impose a harsher-than-normal sentence unless the jury has found aggravating factors to be true beyond a reasonable doubt.
-(Cunningham v.
-California, 549 U.S. 270, (2007).)
+A previous record of the same type of offense is a common aggravating factor.
+Aggravating circumstances also grow out of the way a crime was committed, as when an offender is particularly cruel to a victim.

 Aggravating Circumstances at Work

 Suppose that Tommy Rotten robbed several teachers from the Kind ’R Garden Nursery School by pointing a loaded gun at the children and demanding that the teachers hand over their purses.
 Bob Bracci, on the other hand, brandished a silver nail file while robbing a convenience store at 4 a.m., when no customers were present.

 Criminal records aside, Rotten and Bracci probably won’t receive the same sentences, even if they are in the same jurisdiction, took the same amount of money, and were convicted of the same crime (robbery).
 The judge would take aggravating and mitigating factors into account, and these differ greatly in the two cases.